nanogiants/appcom-styleguide-android/README.md

 ## Gradle {.unnumbered}

   <a name="gradle--version"></a><a name="1.1"></a>
-  - [1.1](#gradle--version) The android gradle plugin should use at least version 2.3.1 to support Instant run.
+  - [1.1](#gradle--version) The android gradle plugin should use at least version 2.3.1 to support Instant run and the build-in annotationProcessor.
 You should not use dynamic dependencies in version numbers.
 Using this feature can cause unexpected version updates and difficulty resolving version differences.

-  // TODO: Neben Instant Run spricht auch dafür das seit 2.2 kein apt bzw. android-apt plugin mehr notwendig ist -> integrierter annotationProcessor (Thomas)

     // good
     classpath 'com.android.tools.build:gradle:2.3.1'